Esri/di-survey123-tools-no-code-required/Use case 1 - Export survey attachment to windows folder(Workbench)/README.md

 ## Issue/s
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-1. In the Schema list attribute of the feature service as shown in Instructions, item 5 above, notice that the arcgisonline_attachment{}.globalid attribute is exposed but the translation does not display it.
-This is a known bug and is reported in FMEENGINE-74184.
+1. In the Schema list attribute of the feature service as shown in the screenshot in item 4 of Instructions above, notice that the arcgisonline_attachment{}.globalid attribute is exposed but the downstream translation does not display it.
+This is a known bug and is reported as FMEENGINE-74184.
 For reference see the comments section of this [Question]([url](https://community.safe.com/s/question/0D54Q00009PK7llSAD/read-arcgis-online-attachments-and-maintain-globalids-for-both-features-and-attachments)) found in the Safe Community web page.